 In addition to working long hours, I was reading numerous research and academic papers on the latest chemical engineering technology hoping that it would help me advance my career.

-Now I still do that but the purpose is to expand my knowledge and professional growth.
+But the purpose for me to do it now is to expand my knowledge and professional growth.

-Earning more money is just a byproduct of that.
+Earning a higher income is just a byproduct of that.

-Having money to buy luxurious and superficial things can be fun and amusing, but that feeling is ephemeral.
+Having cash to buy luxurious and superficial things can be fun and amusing, but that feeling is ephemeral.
+That’s because if money is everything to me, I’ll do anything for it in return.

-Now I emphasize on experiences rather than on materialistic things because experiences bring me joy and happiness.
+Now I focus on experiences because they bring me joy.

-By creating interesting and unforgettable memories, I can always relive them in the form of journaling or sharing them with others.
+By creating interesting and unforgettable memories, I can always relive them in the form of journaling or sharing them with family and friends.

-Going after what I want in life by challenging myself on a regular basis, I feel joy and fulfillment because I’m doing what’s most important to me.
+Going after what I want by challenging myself on a regular basis, I gain satisfaction because I’m doing what’s significant to me.

-Understanding my top core value of continuous growth, I live out my life according to that.
+Understanding my top core value of continuous growth, I live my life according to that.

-Just like when each vertebra in my back is stacked together in a straight line, I feel aligned, centered and grounded knowing that I’m living my authentic truth.
+Just like when each vertebra in my back is stacked together in a straight line, I feel aligned, centered, and grounded by embodying my authentic truth.

 That’s when I experience true happiness and fulfillment.